 A Brief Biography

 While attending MassArt, I had the benefit of being a student of Prof. Calvin Burnett, Prof. Ron Hayes, and Prof. Charles Demetropoulos.
 All were most influential in my early development as a growing artist.
 Several years later, in 1977, I Joined the Boston Negro Artists Association (later The Boston Afro-American Artists (BAAA)).
-I had the privilege of being mentored by, associating with, and exhibiting with many talented artists in organization.
+I had the privilege of being mentored by, and exhibiting with many talented artists in the organization: James E. Guilford Jr, Leon Robinson, and Tyron Geter; just to name a few.

-The AfricanWinterGallery, founded by Laurence "Larry" Pierce, in Dorchester, MA, was another gathering place and incubator for many talented and creative artists; many with whom I exhibited and worked.
+The AfricanWinterGallery, founded in 2005, by Laurence Martin Pierce, in Dorchester, MA, was another gathering place and incubator for many talented and creative artists; many with whom I exhibited and worked.

 In 1977, I earned a Massachusetts teaching certificate from Boston State College and Suffolk University.
 I was certified as an Art Teacher for all grade levels: K-12.
-After receiving my certification, I taught art from 1977 through 1991 in various public and semi-private educational settings.
+After receiving my certification, I taught art from 1977 through 1991 in various public and semi-private educational settings; in Cambridge and Boston.

-From 1991 through 2018, I served as an Art and Photography teacher (Introduction to Black and White and Digital Photography) at Newton Country Day School; an independent school in Newton MA.
-While at NCDS, I taught a full load of courses and developed the Art curriculum for both the Middle and Upper School divisions.
-Also, I served as the Chair of the Visual Arts Department from 2004 until my retirement in 2018.
+From 1991 to 2018, I served as an Art and Photography teacher at Newton Country Day School; an all girls independent school in Newton MA.
+While at NCDS, I taught a full range of studio visual art courses and developed the Art curriculum for both the Middle and Upper School divisions.
+Also, in the Upper school, I taught Intro to Black and White Photography up to 2014.
+I later transitioned to Intro to Digital Photography in 2005.
+In 2004, I was appointed Chair of the Visual Arts Department; and served in that capacity, until my retirement in 2018.

 .